islas27/data-mining-exercises/allstate-claims-severity/R/README.md

 # Using R in a server

-Included in this folder you will find a script to automate the installation of RStudio Server on a DO droplet in `install-rserver.sh`
+Included in this folder you will find a script to automate the installation of R and alternatively an RStudio Server on a DO droplet in `install-rserver.sh`

 ## How to use it